 Can I work with the Wordspace if I have difficulty reading and writing?

 Absolutely!
 The site is equipped with both read aloud and speech to text functionality that accommodates under-developed reading fluency and writing skills.

-Is the method behind Alice effective?
+Is the method behind Alice and the Wordspace effective?

-LEARN, the method behind Alice, has been proven to dramatically increase student scores on standardized tests of recall and reading comprehension.
+LEARN, the method behind the Wordspace, has been proven to dramatically increase student scores on standardized tests of recall and reading comprehension.
 Among high school classes using the LEARN method, performance increased between 10 and 23 percentage points, with several students showing even more dramatic gains.
 This is truly noteworthy because standardized scores typically experience little to no improvement year-over-year with traditional methods.